vesoft-inc/nebula-console/README.md

 $ go version
 ```

-Use Git to clone the source code of Nebula Graph to your host.
+Use Git to clone the source code of Nebula Graph Console to your host.

 ```bash
 $ git clone git@github.com:vesoft-inc/nebula-console.git